karfly/learnable-triangulation-pytorch/README.md

 </p>

 # How to use
 This project doesn't have any special or difficult-to-install dependencies.
-All installation can be down with:
+All installation can be done with:
 ```bash
 pip install -r requirements.txt
 ```

 ## Data
-*Note:* only [Human3.6M](http://vision.imar.ro/human3.6m/description.php) dataset training/evaluation is available right now.
-[CMU Panoptic](http://domedb.perception.cs.cmu.edu/) dataset will be added soon.
+Sorry, only [Human3.6M](http://vision.imar.ro/human3.6m/description.php) dataset training/evaluation is available right now.
+We cannot add [CMU Panoptic](http://domedb.perception.cs.cmu.edu/), sorry for that.

 #### Human3.6M
 1. Download and preprocess the dataset by following the instructions in [mvn/datasets/human36m_preprocessing/README.md](https://github.com/karfly/learnable-triangulation-pytorch/blob/master/mvn/datasets/human36m_preprocessing/README.md).